laeblab/crispy/README.md

 Target sequences must meet the requirements described for the 'score' command;
 any value that does not meet these requirements trigger a warning.

+The Offtarget column requires the availability of a faidx indexed FASTA file:

+    $ samtools faidx /path/to/genome.fasta

+By default CRISPyR will attempt to the filename produced by removing the '.crispyr_*' extension from the index filename, but an alternative path may be specified using the '--fasta' option.
+If no such FASTA file is available, then this column will contain the value 'NA'.